contao/docs/docs/dev/reference/config.md

             - '-AT'
             - CH

-    # Disabling legacy routing allows to configure the URL prefix and suffix per root page.
-However, it might not be compatible with third-party extensions.
-    legacy_routing:       true

     # Allows to set TL_CONFIG variables, overriding settings stored in localconfig.php.
 Changes in the Contao back end will not have any effect.
     localconfig:          ~

     # Allows to configure which languages can be used in the Contao back end.
 Defaults to all languages for which a translation exists.
     locales:              [] # Deprecated (Since contao/core-bundle 4.12: Using contao.locales is deprecated.
 Please use contao.intl.enabled_locales instead.)

-    # Whether or not to add the page language to the URL.
-    prepend_locale:       false # Deprecated (Since contao/core-bundle 4.10: The URL prefix is configured per root page since Contao 4.10.
-Using this option requires legacy routing.)

     # Show customizable, pretty error screens instead of the default PHP error messages.
     pretty_error_screens: false